TuftsIntroDH/.github/profile/README.md

 Homework

--   **Online Discussion 6**: Mark up 10 lines of Pope's *Iliad* in valid TEI XML.
+-   **Online Discussion 6**: Finish marking up the page that you photographed in Special Collections in TEI XML.
 Write a brief (1- to 2-paragraph) response about your approach to this process.

 ### Monday, March 10